 The Emotional Toll

 One challenge can be heightened emotions that lurk beneath the surface for us and our loved ones.
 We will have some feelings as we manage unmet expectations, milestones not met, empty chairs around the table, isolation, and unexpected circumstances.
 After all, wasn’t this supposed to be a day about motherhood?
 It isn’t unusual for frustrations, shame, guilt, sadness, and loneliness to rise.
-These factors can make it tough to enjoy the day and feel appreciated fully for our roles as a mother, but they do not make it impossible.
+These factors can make it challenging to enjoy the day and feel appreciated fully for our roles as mothers, but they do not make it impossible.

-Go ahead and allow yourself to feel and validate your feelings so that joy can enter too.
+Go ahead and allow yourself to feel and validate your feelings so that joy can enter, too.
 Remember, two conflicting emotions can exist at the same time.
 One does not have to cancel the other out.

 Stress From the Day